The Power of Tests for Detecting $p$-Hacking: Implications of -Hacking

 In Appendix \ref{app:derivation_example4}, we show that the distribution of $p$-values has the form

-with $\Upsilon_4(p; \alpha, h, \kappa)$ taking different forms over different parts of the support of the distribution.
+with $\Upsilon_3(p; \alpha, h, \kappa)$ taking different forms over different parts of the support of the distribution.
 Define $l(p)=(2\kappa)^{-1} \left( \left(\frac{z_0(\alpha)}{z_0(p)} \right)^2-1 \right)$ and let $H_N$ and $\eta_N$ be the CDF and PDF of $\hat\rho$, respectively.
 Then we have

-The left-hand side panel in Figure \ref{fig:pcurves_lag} presents the $p$-curves for the thresholding case.
+Panel (a) in Figure \ref{fig:pcurves_lag} presents the $p$-curves for the thresholding case.
 Notice that, unlike the earlier examples, thresholding creates the intuitive hump in the $p$-curve at the chosen size (here $0.05$) for all of the values for $h$.
 Thus tests that attempt to find such humps may have power.
-Discontinuities at the chosen size and violations of the upper bounds also occur.
+Discontinuities at the chosen size and violations of the upper bounds also occur. \textbf{[FIGURE \ref{fig:pcurves_lag} HERE]}

 When the minimum over the two $p$-values is chosen, the $p$-curve is given by

 where